 [HCMC Metro Map (download full resolution image here.]

-Out of all the megacities of Southeast Asia, Saigon is the only city without any form of metro transport.
+Out of all the megacities of Southeast Asia, Saigon is the only city without any form of urban rail transit.
 Even the traffic-dystopias of Jakarta and Manila have a few rail lines between them.

-This will change when the first metro line in Saigon opens sometime after 2020 (sometime being the operative word).
+This will change when the first metro line in Saigon opens sometime after 2020 (sometimes being the operative word).
 In total there are 6 metro lines, 1 light rail, and 2 monorails planned.

 There are some maps of the future metro which have since become outdated as the plans have changed.
 These maps also left out the tram and monorail lines.